10 ways to have a more sustainable Christmas

 Most of our beloved veg heroes at Christmas, including potatoes, sprouts, carrots, leeks, and parsnips, are all in season throughout the winter.

-Opting for seasonal, organic food means supporting the UK’s nature-friendly farmers, who grow using fewer pesticides, on British farms that support diverse wildlife and healthy, living soils.
+Opting for seasonal, organic food means supporting the UK’s nature-friendly farmers, who grow using fewer pesticides, on British farms that support diverse wildlife and healthy, living soils - take the pledge to eat more seasonal meals over the festive period this year.

-Keen to spend time outside this Christmas?
-Our Seasonal Food guide also features top tips on what to sow at this time of year.
+If you're a green-fingered gardener, explore our Seasonal Food guide to learn some top tips on what to sow at this time of year too.

 2. Cut back on festive food waste

-Don’t let your leftovers go to waste this Christmas – we have a whole selection of zero-waste festive recipes to try, to ensure that your Christmas dinner is the gift that keeps on giving!
+Let's make the most of our leftovers and reduce food waste at home this Christmas time.
+Check out our selection of zero-waste festive recipes, to ensure that your Christmas dinner is the gift that keeps on giving!

 3. Give the gift of a Soil Association donation